 - Two F's equal a FAIL on the exam.
 In this case the entire exam must be retaken.

 In this required course for the MS in Statistics, a student works under the supervision of a faculty member in an area of probability and statistics in which the student has acquired the background needed to read current probability and statistical literature, prepare a research paper, and present this research in a colloquium.
-Requirements for the course are listed separately on the handout: Guidelines and Deadlines for Stat 501 Statistical Literature and Problems.
+Refer to Guidelines and Deadlines for Literature and Problems Seminar for course requirements.

 A student must have a minimum 3.00 GPA on the courses applied to the program of study, as well as a minimum 3.00 GPA in all graduate-level courses taken at PSU.
 Although grades of C+, C, and C- are below the graduate standard, they may be counted as credit toward a master’s degree with the specific written approval of the department if taken at PSU after the term of formal admission to the graduate program.